grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 To assign roles to teams, add said teams to the `teams` section of your roles.
 To remove a specific assignment, remove it from the list.

-> **Note:** Assignments are updated if the version of the role is greater or equal to the one stored internally.
-You don’t need to increment the version number of the role to update its assignments.
+> **Note:** Assignments are updated if the version of the role is greater or equal to the one stored internally.<br/>
+> You don’t need to increment the version number of the role to update its assignments.<br/>
+> Assignments to built-in roles will be ignored.
+Use `addDefaultAssignments` and `removeDefaultAssignments` instead.

 In order for provisioning to succeed, specified teams must already exist.
 Additionally, since teams are local to an organization, the organization has to be specified in the assignment.